vLAR-group/RayletDF/README.md

 pip install submodules/diff-gaussian-rasterization-raylet
 pip install submodules/simple-knn
 ```
-**If you fail to install the torch_scatter, try to use the file in submodules fodler**
+**If you fail to install the torch_scatter, try to use the file in submodules folder**
 ```
 pip install ./submodules/torch_scatter-2.1.0+pt112cu113-cp37-cp37m-linux_x86_64.whl
 ```